 Also, all contracts contain specified limits to how much of an increase is allowed each year.
 If you do not increase your pricing for three years and your pricing has gone up, it may exceed the cap, and therefore the profitability of your contract will go down.

-Remember to update product names, course titles, and descriptions as needed, or delete obsolete products with current models.
+Remember to update product names, course titles, and labor descriptions as needed, or delete obsolete products with current models.

 Undoubtedly, you had a strategic plan when you determined what to list on your GSA contract.
-But as times change or you learn more about your customers’ needs, you should take steps to reinforce your contract with new product lines or strategic service offering.
+But as times change or you learn more about your customers’ needs, you should take steps to reinforce your contract with new product lines or strategic service offerings.

-For service providers, rather than just offering labor categories and rates, what about offering a fixed price service, which would enable agencies to buy from you without issuing a statement of work and all that entails.
+For service providers, rather than just offering labor categories and rates, what about offering a fixed-price service, which would enable agencies to buy from you without issuing a statement of work and all that entails?
 This takes some thought and planning to effect, but can be well worth it.

 Has your business expanded into new areas?
 For example, your company may have started off providing some labor categories under one SIN, but since have expanded into other fields requiring different SINS.
-For example, a business process consultant may deliver services under the Professional Services Schedule (Schedule 00CORP) but later began offering e-Learning courses, requiring the addition of training SIN 874-4.

 Re-Energize your Contract